Software Patents in Europe

 - They specifically inhibit the development of useful software by blocking compatibility and interoperability.

 - Patents are incompatible with software because software is so complex - too many ideas are used for it to be practical to count them and check them against existing patents

 Software patents are a problem for everybody , no matter if big or small companies, individual software developers, users, non-free or Free Software.

-- The companies have to spent more money for their legal department, to register patents, to negotiate patent crosslicensing, and to defend themselves against patent claims.
-While for some time software patents are a nice tool for big companies to prevent newcomers to compete with them, they also have to face companies who only sue others on software patents, and never do any software development by themselves.
+- The companies have to spend more money for their legal department, to register patents, to negotiate patent crosslicensing, and to defend themselves against patent claims.
+While for some time software patents were a nice tool for big companies to prevent newcomers from competing with them, they also have to face companies who only sue others on software patents, and never do any software development by themselves.
 Against them, any software company can only loose.

-- For software developers software patents mean legal uncertainty: whenever you start programming you might violate law.
+- For software developers software patents mean legal uncertainty: whenever you start programming you might violate patent law.
 You will never be able to find out if you violate a patent.
 Even if you read a software patent you might not realise it covers what you are currently implementing.
 With patents, we have to pay money to register them.
-On the other hand with copyright, everybody of us even those who just program as a hobby can write a program, and afterwards this falls under copyright without any additional costs.
+On the other hand with copyright, everyone of us, even those who just program as a hobby, can write a program, and afterwards it will fall under copyright without any additional costs.
 In fact, software patents can dispossess us as they can prevent from using the rights we get from copyright, e.g. to distribute the program to others.